 The Tours Saint-Jacques tower above the small village of Allèves.
 Eroded thin by time, this group of limestone needles springs up through the forest.
 You can reach them on foot via various itineraries of different distances.
 Starting at Place des Cyclamens, you’ll cross the village of Allèves with its typical houses and many ornamental ponds, before following a beautifully-preserved cobblestone path featuring a number of ancient barns (if you choose the long route).
 Ideal for a family hike or a sporting challenge, to discover the local heritage and a remarkable geological curiosity!

 From Cusy, the Chaos du Chéran loop trail takes you along this lovely mountain stream, an officially-recognised “wild river”.
-The refreshing walk leads under the Pont de l’Abîme, offering an alternative view of this bridge and the Chaos du Chéran, the name given to the most steep-sided part of the gorge.
+The refreshing walk leads under the Pont de l’Abîme (closed to traffic until further notice.), offering an alternative view of this bridge and the Chaos du Chéran, the name given to the most steep-sided part of the gorge.
 Throughout the itinerary, information panels provide details about the fauna and flora found in this protected Sensitive Natural Area.

 You’ll find these hiking itineraries on the free ViAnnecy app.